 The real value of an experience like this—in fact, what you're really paying for—isn't the animal, but the camaraderie and swapping of hunting tales and gun lore: the testosterone levels in the air were thick enough to cut with a knife.
 The Lodge has been hitting some hard going in the economic slump, and it was a pretty good shot in the Bottom Line for them to have 29 people in on a weekend, I imagine.
 They do offer value for money, but it's got to be some of the most expensive pork I'll ever eat.

-Oh yes…that guy from New York…he was from Rochester, where my brother lives.
+Oh yes: that guy from New York.
+He was from Rochester, where my brother lives.
 I asked him if he had ever heard of a prominent local real estate agent, who happens to have the same name as my brother.
-“Oh, yes, sure I’ve heard of him.
-He’s my cousin.”
-So…the realtor is MY distant cousin, descended from one of my grandfather’s cousins…and he’s a cousin of a cousin…so he and I turn out to be cousins as well.
-Like those “Russian boars” we’ve not got much of Europe left in us, but we come from wild stock.
+"Oh, yes, sure I've heard of him.
+He's my cousin."
+So the realtor is MY distant cousin, descended from one of my grandfather's cousins; and he's a cousin of a cousin.
+He and I turn out to be cousins as well.
+Like those "Russian boars" we've not got much of Europe left in us, but we come from wild stock.